CNK2100/SCION-SBOM-DEV/README.md

 ### Troubleshooting

-Optional: You may clean the previous installation if you encourter errors
+Optional: You may clean the previous installation if you encourter some errors during installation.
 ```
 make clean
 bazel clean